Our Housing Plan

 The emergence of public housing, NYCHA (New York City Housing Authority) created in 1934 by Mayor Fiorello H. Laguardia’s administration was a model of success albeit, at the time, it screened out most applicants via a list of whether you were a single mother, had an irregular work history, or even had a lack of furniture.

 There was plenty of funding and staff available for maintenance.
 You would call for a repair and it was fixed right away.
 It’s amazing how a word can change in meaning over time.
 NYCHA public housing was known at the time as the “Projects”.
 And it was a model of living for mostly white residents.

 By the end of the 1960’s, NYCHA relaxed it’s selection process due to political activism, allowing people in need of all backgrounds access to public housing.
 It was a time, not unlike the time we are living in today, of great social change and upheaval.
-The projects were still the place to be, but funding fell, drugs, crime and vandalism increased to a point NYCHA policing and repair couldn’t keep up with.
-This was what was called the “break-and-repair cycle” of windows broken, elevators vandalised and mailboxes broken into for paper checks that could be cashed anywhere.
+The projects were still the place to be, but significant funding was reduced, drugs, crime and vandalism increased to a point NYCHA policing and repair couldn’t keep up with.
+This was what was called the “break-and-repair cycle” of windows broken, elevators vandalized and mailboxes broken into for paper checks that could be cashed anywhere.

 By the 1980’s the “Projects” became synonymous with fear and danger.

 For more insight into the background of public housing visit: